Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Nonlocal Order Parameters for the Symmetric Phases

 Alternatively, we corroborate our conclusions by working directly with fermions.
-In Appendix III, we sketch a derivation of fermionic selection rules.
-These rules determine how the terminating operators of the fermion order parameters should be chosen, when fermion parity is used as the bulk symmetry, to distinguish the symmetric fermionic phases (Table \ref{tab:EvenOddTable}), in analogy with the bosonic derivation. \cite{Pollmann} The even or odd transformation rule for a terminating operator under P, T is sufficient and appears necessary to distinguish among the symmetric phases of any interacting model in this symmetry class.
+In Appendix \ref{sec:AppIII}, we sketch a derivation of fermionic selection rules.
+These rules determine how the terminating operators of the fermion order parameters should be chosen, when fermion parity is used as the bulk symmetry, to distinguish the symmetric fermionic phases, in analogy with the bosonic derivation;\cite{Pollmann} the rules are listed in Table \ref{tab:EvenOddTable}.
+The even or odd transformation rule for a terminating operator under P, T symmetries distinguishes among the symmetric phases of any interacting model in this symmetry class.